FlowFuse/flowfuse/docs/install/docker/windows-docker-ce.md

 ## Step 2: Install Docker on Ubuntu

-Once Ubuntu system is ready, follow these steps to install Docker
+Once the Ubuntu system is ready, follow these steps to install Docker:

 1. **Remove Conflicting Packages**